What lives might be changed, what young person may you mentor, if you endeavored to leave a Godly legacy of Christian hospitality?

 It’s been over twenty years ago, but I can remember it well; the big pot of soup simmering on the stove, smiling faces, warm welcomes, dining table clear and wide open for any that would come and share.

 This was usual fare at their home, this family from our church, who graciously offered hospitality to young adults – and we eagerly accepted.
 My husband and I, only dating at the time, eagerly anticipated our time together at their home.
 We knew we are always welcome, even unannounced (which was often), and that there would always be room for us.
 It was a good place for us to be, a stable family for us to be with, and a fantastic opportunity for accountability in our own budding relationship.

 Their home wasn’t lavish, there wasn’t any museum quality furniture in sight, but it was drenched in love and fellowship.
 And the young people of the church – as well as their unchurched friends – could always be found there.

 I’m not sure they knew that they were mentoring us, but they were.

 “Have you listened to this?”
-He would ask, handing over a copy of a Michael Medved tape about the follies of Hollywood and television.
+He would ask, handing over a copy of a cassette tape sermon about the follies of Hollywood and television.
 “Have you been behaving yourselves?”
 He would ask, after seeing us alone together for a moment.
 “Did you watch this?”
 He would ask, with a Focus on the Family video in his hand.

 You don’t need much.
 A small home will do, if there’s love in it.
 Meals needn’t be elaborate or expensive.
 Bread and jam set out for snacking?
 That would be wonderful.
 A big pot of soup?
 Well, you know that I have fond memories of that.
 Coffee or tea?
 Perfect.